MuzBerry/Loan-Prediction-using-Machine-Learning-Models/README.md

 # Loan-Prediction-using-Machine-Learning-Models

+For a live demonstration of the loan prediction model, you can visit [this link](https://loan-prediction-using-machine-learning-models-muzberry.streamlit.app/).

 This project aims to predict whether a loan application will be accepted or not based on a dataset of previously approved and rejected loan applications.
 The project utilized two different classification models to predict loan approval status.
 These models are:

 - Logistic Regression